 Preparing you for careers in the health care industry.

 McPherson College is selecting ten new Health Science Scholars who will receive $25,000 annually in scholarships to be part of this groundbreaking program.
-Health Science Scholars will commit to participating in the development of signature outreach programs with the McPherson Hospital and the community, and will be guaranteed one internship per year.
+Health Science Scholars will commit to participating in the development of signature outreach programs with McPherson Hospital and the community, and will be guaranteed one internship per year.

-Additional recommended courses are available to enable students to enhance their knowledge for their chosen career paths that emerge during discernment process:
+Additional recommended courses are available to enable students to enhance their knowledge for their chosen career paths that emerge during discernment process.

 Community & Public Health

 Students have the opportunity to take courses that broaden their knowledge of the field of public health which will lead to careers in this setting.